About Victoria

 Stunning landscapes

-Victoria offers so many different regions, attractions and study options experiences – and most are located within a day trip from Melbourne.
-Discover the diversity and beauty of regional Victoria, from world-class wineries to natural springs, famous surf beaches like Bells Beach and mountains where you can ski in winter.
+Victoria offers so many different regions, attractions and study experiences – and most are located within a few hours’ drive of Melbourne.
+Discover the diversity and beauty of regional Victoria, from world-class wineries to scenic coastlines and mountain ranges where you can even visit the snow and ski in winter.

-You can drive one of the many scenic routes to see sites such as the 12 Apostles on the Great Ocean Road (pictured below).
+Drive along the world famous Great Ocean Road to see iconic attractions like the Twelve Apostles and Bells Beach.
 Put on your walking shoes and follow the tracks and trails or explore shops and markets in regional villages and towns.

 About Melbourne